sh1v-max/Basic-HTML-CSS-projects/18_Responsive-Card/README.md

 # Card Layout

-`I have Layout, some animation and responsive flexbox, using this Simple HTML-CSS project`
+`I have learned working of Layout, some animation and responsive flexbox, using this Simple HTML-CSS project`

 Here is My Card Layout [Live](https://responsvecards.netlify.app/) link.